-Each record comprises a transcript of the original parish register of the burial.
-The amount of information listed varies, but the records usually include a combination of the following information about your ancestor:
+There are both transcripts and images of the original burial registers where available within these records.
+While the amount of information provided varies, usually include a combination of the following information about your ancestor:

 Notes (on marital status, parents’ names, if foundling)

 The birth year is created from the age given at the time of death.
 In some cases, the individual’s age may have been an estimation.

 Kent is a county in the southeast of England.
 It borders London, Essex, Surrey, and Sussex, and nominally France, midway through the Channel Tunnel.
 Maidstone is the county town of Kent.

 A burial record records the date and places an individual was buried.
 It is not the same as a death record, which is a civil record.
 Deaths were not recorded by the state until 1837.
 If you find your ancestor’s burial record, it would be useful to search for your family name in that same parish.
 People were often buried together or in the same parish as their relatives.
 This could lead you to discover more ancestors.

 Included in this collection of records is the Archdeaconry of Canterbury.
 Before 1841, Canterbury was the only archdeaconry in the diocese of Canterbury.
 From 1841 until 2011, the diocese of Canterbury was divided into two archdeaconries: Canterbury in the east and Maidstone in the west.
 In 2011, the Archdeaconry of Ashford was created and the archdeaconry boundaries were redrawn.